 - Human Resource Management System (HRMS)

-- IU Travel Expense Module (TEM and/or SIS)
+- IU Travel & Expense System (Chrome River and/or SIS)

-Reimbursement or pre-payment when a student travels on behalf of IU (for university business), for their own educational or developmental benefit, alone or as part of a group.
-Payments made through TEM must also be recorded in the SIS and are considered financial aid unless the student is travelling on behalf of IU.
+Reimbursement or pre-payment when a student travels on behalf of IU (for university business), or for their own educational or developmental benefit, alone or as part of a group.
+When travel is not for IU business, funds provided are also recorded in the SIS.

 Used rarely, for such unusual circumstances payment of a cash prize in a contest not restricted to students, or non-IU students participating in IU programs with IU funding.